 Can a boiler explode if it gets too hot?

-Good quality boilers, including hydrogen boilers, can last between 10 to 15 years on average.
+Good quality boilers, including the new hydrogen blend-ready boilers, can last between 10 to 15 years on average.
 Apart from quality, though, the lifespan of any broiler will depend on the amount of use, proper care, and maintenance routine.

 However, can a boiler explode because of a lack of maintenance, excessive use, or other reasons?

 Indeed, boilers can explode due to a couple of reasons, such as mechanical failure or a build-up of excess pressure.
 An overheating boiler is one of the clearest signs that you might have a pressure buildup that may result in a furnace explosion.

 Fill in the form if you want a call back to book a boiler service nationwide

 Get an online fixed price in 20 seconds:

 If your boiler starts to overheat, it is an indication that something is seriously wrong with the appliance, and it can explode if you continue to use it.
 In such situations, your best bet would be to turn off the gas supply to the boiler and call a Gas Safe Register engineer immediately.

 You might need a new boiler replacement if the engineer considered your current boiler to be “immediately dangerous.”
 Find the latest new boiler costs on our site by getting quote now with Boiler Central.